Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Results

-Figure~\ref{fig:68_VvsR} shows the velocity of each SPH particle as a function of distance from the centre of mass for the 68H (left panels) and 68MH (right panels) simulations at the start (top row) and end (middle row) of the inspiral, and at the final timestep of the simulation (bottom row).
+Figure~\ref{fig:68_VvsR} shows the velocity of each SPH particle as a function of distance from the centre of mass for the 68IH (left panels) and 68MH (right panels) simulations at the start (top row) and end (middle row) of the inspiral, and at the final timestep of the simulation (bottom row).
 The particles ejected from $L_2$ and $L_3$ before the onset of the dynamical inspiral are contoured in red and correspond to those outside the red circle in Figure~\ref{fig:L2slice}.
 The black curve in these plots represents the escape velocity, separating bound from unbound gas.

-Throughout the interaction, particles are unbound ($v> v_\mathrm{esc}$) from locations closer and closer to the cores.
-The material that is unbound at small radii at the time of the inspiral's onset (top row), collides with, and pushes out the material above it.
+The material with ($v> v_\mathrm{esc}$) that is unbound at small radii at the time of the inspiral's onset (top row), collides with, and pushes out the material above it.
 This causes some of the inner ejecta to slow down and possibly become bound once again.
-In doing so it is also accelerating the outer ejecta, where a peak of unbound gas develops at the boundary between the $L_2$ ejecta and material that follows after, during inspiral.
+In doing so it is also accelerating the outer ejecta, where a peak of unbound gas develops at the boundary between the $L_2$ ejecta and material that follows after, ejected during the inspiral.

 Unbound material expands nearly homologously (the $L_2$ outflow is arranged in a straight line in a linear-linear plot).
-The MH simulations unbind almost all the $L_2/L_3$ ejecta, while the ideal gas EoS simulations do not but the material is swept by the ejecta that comes later, after the inspiral.
+The MH simulations unbind almost all the $L_2/L_3$ ejecta, while the ideal gas EoS simulations do not but the material is swept by the ejecta that comes later, following the inspiral.
 As such, the material that was ejected through the outer Lagrange points does not have the opportunity to form a disc.
 We conclude that disc formation via $L_2$ and $L_3$ ejection is unlikely if a CE ejection takes place.
+Next we investigate whether a fall-back disc is possible.

-\subsection{A Fall-back Disc}
+\subsection{A Fall-back disc}

 When the orbit stabilises after the interaction, the fraction of the envelope that remains bound may fall back.
 Depending on how much envelope falls back onto the binary, and where it falls back to, it may cause a second interaction (as simulated by \citet{Kuruwita2016}) that could result in a further change of the binary orbit.
 If, however, the material has sufficient angular momentum, it could form a circumbinary disc instead.